dmitmel/penguins-game/README.md

 ### Running the tests

-To just check that everything works you can simply run `make test` as explained above, however, the test runner, munit, also has its own [command-line interface](https://nemequ.github.io/munit/#running-tests) with options, for example, for filtering test cases.
-For tests that depend on random values and randomly fail on some of them, munit offers a way of running the test cases with a specified seed to reproduce the issues.
-Each time the tests are run, the PRNG seed is printed, which you can then reuse like this:
+To just check that everything works you can simply run `make test` to run the entire test suite as explained above, however, the test runner, munit, also has its own [command-line interface](https://nemequ.github.io/munit/#running-tests) with options, for example, for filtering which test cases to run.
+For tests that depend on random values and randomly fail on some of them, munit offers a way of running the test suite with a specified seed to reproduce the issue.
+Each time the test suite is run, the PRNG seed is printed, which you can then reuse like this:

 ```bash
 make build-tests && build/penguins-tests --seed 0xdeadbeef